Repair and Reattachment Grief Therapy

 Setting the record straight

-Another way those in spirit intervene to help their loved ones heal psycholgical problems is by giving explanations that are intended to set the record straight.
+Another way those in spirit intervene to help their loved ones heal psychological problems is by giving explanations that are intended to set the record straight.
 They tell them what really happened in the past.

 - Peggy was told by her mother what was going on when Peggy was a child: “I saw Mom.
 She said,’I tried to protect you from Dad’s drinking, but I see it wasn't the right thing to do.
 I wish I could have treated you as lovingly when you were growing up as I treated my grandchildren.
 I can see the importance of that now.’”

 - Daniel apologized for passing in Marie’s apartment: “Danial said,’Take your time, go slow.
 Don’t get overwhelmed with all of your finances and this experience you’ve been through with me.
 It will all fall into place.
 Take one step at a time.’
 Then he told me,’I didn’t mean to die in your apartment.
 I didn’t know where to go.
-I just wanted to disappear in a corner.’
+I just wanted to disappear into a corner.’
 “I felt like my thoughts were floating again, back into the apartment.
 The corner where Daniel passed away has turned into a comfortable cradle to me.
 It feels soft and downy in that corner.
 It is so different for me now.
 I'm getting from him now that he’s in a better place.”

 - Lauren’s mother explained why she was so critical of Lauren when she was young: “I heard my mother’s voice say ‘I criticized Lauren because I thought I was horrible.’”